Lebanon Energy Information

 Renewable in % Electricity Production

-According to its updated NDC (March 2021), Lebanon pledged to unconditionally generate 18% of its power demand and 11% of its heat demand (in the building sector) from renewable energy sources in 2030, compared to 15% of the power and heat demand in 2015 in the First NDC.
+According to its updated NDC (March 2021), Lebanon pledged to unconditionally generate 18% of its power demand and 11% of its heat demand (in the building sector) from renewables in 2030.
 These renewable targets could conditionally be increased to 30% of its power demand and to 16.5% for heat with international support.

 Interactive Chart Lebanon Share of Renewables in Electricity Production (incl hydro)